-Instead of trying to tackle decades’ worth of accumulated items all at once, go one room at a time.
+Instead of tackling decades’ worth of accumulated items all at once, go one room at a time.
 Set a reasonable goal of one room per week.
 This will keep you from getting overwhelmed and make it easy to track progress.

 If there are furniture or other items you plan to bequeath to family, give them away now.
-This not only saves you space in your new home, but it also gives you a chance to see your family enjoying the items now.
+This saves you space in your new home and gives you a chance to see your family enjoying the items now.

 Photo albums take up loads of space.
 But they also contain a lot of memories.
-Get some help to convert your photo albums and scrapbooks into digital format.
-This way, you can take your memories with you without taking up valuable space in a smaller place.
+So get help converting your photo albums and scrapbooks into digital format.
+This way, you can take your memories with you without wasting valuable space in a smaller place.

 As you’re sorting through all your items and deciding what to keep, don’t allow “maybe” to be an option.
-Creating a maybe pile makes more work since you’ll have to go through it again to sort into yes and no later on.
+Creating a maybe pile does more work since you’ll have to go through it again to sort into yes and no later.
 Save yourself the time and agony of going through things twice and go with only yes or no right from the start.